grimme-lab/xtb_docs/source/crestxmpl.rst

 ``.constrains`` (or ``.xcontrol``, both is valid) in the working directory, which contains the constraints in the exact same syntax as used by the ``xtb`` (see section :ref:`detailed-input`) Constraints that are included via the ``.constrains`` file will be included in *ALL* calculations of the conformer search run.
+To circumvent name conventions a constrainement file under arbitrary name can directly be provided by the ``-cinp <FILE>`` option.
 Since this can overwrite settings created by ``CREST`` it should only be used very cautiously!

 The main application for the additional constraints is the constrainment (fixing) of atoms,